Vyral/base-template/_drafts/q-what-can-i-do-when-the-other-party-gets-cold-feet.md

 youtube_code: u19uIz_6A_w
 ---

-{% include youtube.html %}If a party defaults on the contract, you have two main options.
+{% include youtube.html %}<center>If a party defaults on the contract, you have two main options.</center>

 Today I’m addressing a question I hear from real estate agents regularly: What can you do when the cooperating party in a transaction defaults on the contract?
 What options does your client have?&nbsp;